aswhitehouse/behavioural-contracts/README.md

 # Behavioral Contracts

 A Python package for enforcing behavioral contracts in AI agents.
-This package provides a decorator-based approach to ensure AI agents adhere to specified behavioral constraints, response formats, and performance requirements.
+This package provides a framework for defining, validating, and enforcing behavioral contracts that ensure AI agents operate within specified constraints and patterns.

 ## Installation